abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 }
 ````

-We had a reference to the `Acme.BookStore.EntityFrameworkCore.DbMigrationsForSecondDb` project from the `Acme.BookStore.Web` project, but hadn't added module dependency since we hadn't created it yet.
+We had a reference to the `Acme.BookStore.EntityFrameworkCore.DbMigrationsForSecondDb` project from the `Acme.BookStore.Web` project, but hadn't added module dependency since we hadn't created it before.
 But, now we have it and we need to add `typeof(BookStoreEntityFrameworkCoreSecondDbMigrationsModule)` to the dependency list of the `BookStoreWebModule` class.

 #### BookStoreDbMigrationService

 You need one final touch to the `BookStoreDbMigrationService` inside the `Acme.BookStore.Domain` project.
 It is currently designed to work with a single `IBookStoreDbSchemaMigrator` implementation, but now we have two.

 It injects `IBookStoreDbSchemaMigrator`.
-Replace it with an `IEnumerable<IBookStoreDbSchemaMigrator>` injection.
+Replace it with an `IEnumerable<IBookStoreDbSchemaMigrator>` injection ([Dependency Injection System](Dependency-Injection.md) allows to inject multiple implementations of an interface just like that).

-Now, you have a collection of migrators instead of a single one.
+Now, you have **a collection of schema migrators** instead of a single one.
 Find the lines like:

 ````csharp
 await _dbSchemaMigrators.MigrateAsync();